tessel/tessel-av/README.md

-> Remember to always include static assets in your project's `.tesselinclude` file.
+> Remember that you **must** explicitly specify static assets by listing them in a `.tesselinclude` file.
 For example, to ensure the `song.mp3` file is deployed to your Tessel 2, you'll create a file called `.tesselinclude` that contains the following:
 > ```
 > song.mp3
 > ```